 Problems with spam arise when you use too many images in your emails with too little text.
 Images can easily trigger the spam filter and make your email end up in the spam folder of your recipients.

-If you want to use images in your emails, make sure they are accompanied by the appropriate text to go along with them.
+If you want to use images in your emails, make sure the appropriate text accompanies them to go along with them.

 “Why Are My Emails Going to Spam” Solutions

-There are many ways you can stop your emails from ending up in someone’s spam folder.
-Below are a few tips and tricks you can use to ensure your email never ends up in a spam folder.
+There are many ways to stop your emails from ending up in someone’s spam folder.
+Below are a few tips and tricks to ensure your email never gets in a spam folder.

 Set Up Proper Authentication